In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 Big features, big holdups

-The next tasks on the roadmap were to get 4k export and manual camera controls implemented.
+The next tasks on the roadmap were to get 4K export and manual camera controls implemented.

 4K video export

-If not… I’m sure users will let me know. ;) EDIT: they did. ;)
+If not… I was sure users would let me know.

 Manual camera controls

-I spent two weeks working through the Android camera2 API to implement manual camera controls, ISO, shutter speed and focus distance (manual focus).
+I spent two weeks working through the Android Camera2 API to implement manual camera controls, ISO, shutter speed, and focus distance (manual focus).

-The woes of the camera2 API
+The woes of the Android Camera2 API

-Needless to say, working with the Android camera2 API was not easy.
-Something that worked on one device didn’t on another, which lends to the reason it is notorious for fragmented support and overall a bad experience for developers, so much so that some app developers give up on it.
+Something that worked on one device didn’t on another, which lends to the reason it is notorious for fragmented support and overall a bad experience for developers.
+So much so that some app developers give up on it.
 Which, makes me feel uneasy and sort of mad.

-The first time I tried to capture a night timelapse of the stars, it didn’t turn out as I expected.
-I had been working on implementing shutter speed and ISO controls which would allow for night captures.
-I set the device out to capture and it seemed perfect in the camera preview.
-However, when came back and looked at the captured images afterwards, I realized that images were being captured as if auto exposure was still on.
+I set the device out to capture, and it seemed perfect in the camera preview.
+However, when I came back and looked at the captured images afterwards, I realized that images were being captured as if auto exposure was still on.

-Finally after two weeks of researching and testing to get manual camera controls implemented correctly, I finally got the code to a point where it worked.
-I tried capturing a starry night timelapse once again.
-I pointed the device upwards, set the shutter speed to 1 sec and the ISO to 6400, then left it to time lapse for ~2 hours.
+I tried capturing a starry night time-lapse once again.
+I pointed the device upwards, set the shutter speed to 1 sec and the ISO to 6400, then left it to time-lapse for ~2 hours.
+The result was satisfying for a first successful attempt.

 Some encouragement via positive feedback

-Thankfully, it was now working and more users and positive feedback came as a result of my posts on Reddit which was encouraging.
+Thankfully, it was now working, and more users and positive feedback came as a result of my posts on Reddit, which was encouraging.
 Nicely timed it was, as one person suggested that I add manual camera controls!

-Turning the landing page into more of a website
+Turning the landing page into a website

-I finally took some time aside to create a decent design for the website that would showcase the app features and the timelapses that I had captured with it.
-My main thought with it was to inspire people to get out and create their own time lapses.
+I finally took some time aside to create a decent design for the website that would showcase the app features and the time-lapses that I had captured with it.
+My main thought with it was to inspire people to get out and create their own time-lapses.

-An opportunity to learn more in-depth about photography
+An opportunity to learn about photography

 Had I chosen to work on a project like a file manager, I wouldn’t have probably ever taken the time to dive into photography as I have now.
 Needless to say, I don’t regret my decision (quite the opposite).